apache/activemq-artemis/artemis-image/README.md

 First build an OCI image tar file from this artemis project using mvn.
 The image wraps a plain java application based on a jre image.
 You should note the default `fromImage` property in the pom.xml and potentially override using `-DfromImage=<image url>` with your choice, as it may be out of date.

-To build the image, use:
+To build the image, from this directory, use:

  `$> mvn compile jib:buildTar@now`